Retirement vs Superannuation – Full Comparison Guide

 Regulatory OversightDepends on personal financial planning and government pensionsHighly regulated by government policies and laws

-Duration of UsePost-work years, often 20+ yearsAccumulation over working years, used at retirement
+Duration of UsePost-work years, 20+ yearsAccumulation over working years, used at retirement

 Key Differences